 Feeding too much.
 Calorie counts vary dramatically between foods.
 Three cups of one formula could deliver 960 calories while three cups of another delivers over 1,400.
 Always calculate portions based on the specific food’s calorie density and your dog’s body condition, not just a scoop measurement you carried over from the last brand.

 Switching foods abruptly.
-A sudden change almost guarantees a few days of digestive upset in this breed — mix the new food in gradually over seven to ten days, starting at about 25% new and working up.
+A sudden change almost guarantees a few days of digestive upset in this breed.
+Mix the new food in gradually over seven to ten days, starting at about 25% new and working up.

 Ignoring body condition.
 The number on the bag is a starting point.
 Run your hands along your Shepherd’s ribs.
 You should feel them without pressing hard, but they shouldn’t be visible.
 If you can’t feel ribs at all, you’re feeding too much regardless of what the bag says.
+Our German Shepherd weight chart can help you gauge where your dog should be.

 Adjusting for Activity Level

 A Shepherd who runs trails for an hour daily is not the same animal nutritionally as one who gets two leashed walks around the block.
 The difference can mean 400 to 600 calories a day.
+That’s basically a whole extra meal.

 High-activity dogs (working dogs, sport dogs, or those with long daily off-leash exercise) generally do well with protein above 30% and fat in the 15% to 18% range.
 Orijen fits here.
 These dogs burn through calories fast and need dense fuel.